 Recommendations

 Some lipid-lowering medicines can be used during breastfeeding with caution.
-However, the safest option would always be to postpone lipid-lowering therapy until after the exclusive breastfeeding period has finished.
+However, if possible, the preferred option would be to postpone lipid-lowering therapy until after the exclusive breastfeeding period.

 If statin (HMG CoA reductase inhibitor) therapy is required, rosuvastatin, pravastatin and atorvastatin are preferred, since some evidence is available to support their use.

-There is no published evidence for the use of simvastatin or ezetimibe during breastfeeding, but they can also be used with caution.
+Simvastatin or ezetimibe can also be used with caution.

 If lipid-lowering therapy is taken whilst breastfeeding, precautionary monitoring of infant growth and weight gain is recommended.